 Take a trip from Oahu on this Oahu to Big Island – One Day Fly Away excursion.
 The lengthy trip lasts for a little over 15 hours and is ideal for people of all ages.
-Even if you’re traveling with an infant or toddler, you can still go on this tour and have a great time with the family.
-The sightseeing adventure begins with a quick flight from Oahu to Hilo.

 Once you arrive at the destination, you’ll make one of the first stops at the Hawaii Volcanoes National Park.
 While you’re at the park, you can see enormous craters that will leave you in shock and excitement.
 You can even grab food from the Volcano House Restaurant.
 Check latest rates and more information.

 Check-in at the Mauna Loa Macadamia Nuts Factory

 Once you’ve visited the Hawaii Volcanoes National Park and have had time to explore and eat, you can take the trip over to the Mauna Loa Macadamia Nuts Factory.
 Not only can you taste some of these great nuts, but you’ll also have access to other delicious treats, including fresh cookies baked on the premises.

 Not far from the nut factory, you can take the trip over to the beautiful Akaka Falls.
 While you’re taking this tour, you’ll also get to check out other spots, including Rainbow Falls and Banyan Drive.
 Spend a day exploring Hawaii with this fantastic tour for children and adults.

 If you’re all about exploring Hawaii and its incredible volcanoes, take advantage of the opportunity to get out there with the Hawaii Volcano Explorer Tour Adventure.
 The 12-hour trip is perfect for families traveling together and looking to have wonderful experiences.